-Model agnostic, vetted, collection of codes containing atmospheric physical parameterizations and suites for use in NWP along with a framework that connects the physics to host models
+The topic of this technical guide, the Common Community Physics Package (CCPP) is a model-agnostic, well-vetted collection of codes containing atmospheric physical parameterizations and suites for use in NWP along with a framework that connects the physics to a host model

 The infrastructure that connects physics schemes with a host model; also refers to a software repository of the same name